dvdsmpsn/sveltekit-monday-code-hello-world/README.md

 MY_SECRET_CODE=ABC123
 ```

-If you need to use the monday signing key, and/or OAuth key and secret for your app, this is a good place to store them.
-Be sure to also add them to monday code as described below.
+*Aside: If you need to use the monday signing key, and/or OAuth key and secret for your app, this is a good place to store them.
+Be sure to also add them to monday code as described below.*

 To use this in the moday code enviroment, you'll need to set this using: